 - 10. Chic Republic Natural Body Wash with Activated Coconut Charcoal

-Best Body Washes & Soaps for Acne Prone Skin That Actually Work
+Best Body Washes & Soaps to Eliminate Body Acne (2019 Update)

 Neutrogena’s Body Clear Wash may be the gold standard for getting rid of “bacne”, or body acne.
 It’s so good that other companies have cloned it.

-This body wash relies on salicylic acid and Neutrogena’s Microclear technology that cleans out pores.
+This product relies on SA and Neutrogena’s Microclear technology that cleans out pores.
 It has a pleasant grapefruit scent.
 And it lathers nicely to leave your skin smooth and soft once you rinse.

-The formula contains 2% salicylic acid to exfoliate dead skin and clean pores.
+The formula contains 2% SA solution to exfoliate the skin and clean pores.
 It foams well to lather away dirt and oil.
 And it smells like grapefruit, too.

 3. Proactiv Deep Cleansing Wash

-Proactiv’s Deep Cleansing Wash unclogs pores with microbeads and 2% salicylic acid.
+Proactiv’s Wash unclogs pores with microbeads and 2% SA.
 As a result, skin feels smoother and looks younger.

-The Anti-Blemish Body Wash from pHisoderm also contains 2% salicylic acid plus it’s pH-balanced.
+This one from pHisoderm also contains 2% SA plus it’s pH-balanced.
 This latter fact is important because it won’t disturb the natural barrier that the skin forms to protect itself.
 Regular soap products can break down the protective layer causing the skin to get irritated.

 Fans of the pHisoderm wash like its gender-neutral scent.
 Those with sensitive skin appreciate that it does not contain alcohol or dyes.